prabch/wp-debug-tools/README.md

 1. Download the "wdt.php" file from the GitHub repository.
 2. Place it in your WordPress site's root directory.
-3. Access the tool by navigating to `http://yourwordpresssite.com/wdt.php` in your web browser.
+3. Access the tools by navigating to `http://yourwordpresssite.com/wdt.php` in your web browser.

 ## Usage

 ### Enabling Debugging

-1. Open the debugging tool in your browser.
+1. Open the debugging tools in your browser.
 2. Click on the "Enable Debugging" button to modify the `wp-config.php` file and enable WordPress debugging features.

 ### Viewing and Managing Logs